sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 This will create a new array `copiedArray` that has the same elements as `originalArray`.
 However, any nested objects or arrays within `originalArray` will still be pointing to the same reference in memory, so changes made to them will affect both arrays.

-### 167. How to join multiple arrays using spread operator ?
+### Question 167.
+How to join multiple arrays using spread operator ?

 To join multiple arrays using the spread operator in JavaScript, you can simply use the `...` syntax followed by the array names inside square brackets ([]), like this: